Cornell-MAE-UG/fa25-portfolio-kvk24-kvk/_projects/SLF_Project.md

 The team's first functional prototype can be found here:
 <a href="{{ '/assets/Prototype.pdf' | relative_url }}">Download Prototype</a> in PDF format.

+The third and final milestone of this project is the Client Report.
+The team's client report can be found here:
+<a href="{{ '/assets/Prototype.pdf' | relative_url }}">Download Report</a> in PDF format.

 # Milestones